Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Introduction

+By conditioning responses on defined congestion indicators, we can extract how congestion affects downstream traffic, and do so in a way that reveals both propagation velocity and oscillation patterns, all from empirical time series data.
+While many established traffic models, such as fluid dynamical theories~\cite{Lighthill55,Richards56}, gas kinetic approaches~\cite{Newell55,Prigogine71}, and car following models~\cite{Gazis61,Gipps81,Newell02}, have provided deep insights into the mechanics of traffic flow and have been instrumental in understanding the conditions under which congestion arises, they often rely on specific model assumptions and parameter calibrations that may limit their generalizability.
+Cellular automata~\cite{NaSch_1992,Schadschneider_1993,Schreckenberg_1995,Barlovic_1998} and three phase traffic theory~\cite{Kerner_2002,Kerner_2004,Kerner_2009} have successfully reproduced a wide range of emergent traffic patterns, including stop and go waves and capacity drops, often in high spatial resolution.
+However, these models can become complex when extended to real world networks or when applied to empirical validation.

+Response functions offer a complementary perspective.
+Rather than aiming to model the full system from first principles, they empirically measure how traffic variables at one location respond to past disruptions elsewhere, directly from data.
+This allows for a transparent and model independent quantification of how congestion propagates in space and time.
+In this way, response functions do not replace established models but rather enhance our ability to test, interpret, and constrain them using observable system behavior.
+Especially for questions involving the temporal ordering and spatial spread of disturbances, response functions provide a robust, data driven framework that can be used in conjunction with more detailed simulation based approaches.

+Recent studies have shown their potential in capturing temporal and spatial effects of congestion using velocity as the primary observable~\cite{Wang2020,Gartzke2022,Wang2023}.
+However, their broader capacity to quantify the interplay between flow, density, and velocity, and to systematically assess the spatiotemporal spread of congestion, remains largely unexplored.
+In this study, we address that by applying response functions to real motorway data from North Rhine–Westphalia, Germany, and investigate their ability to characterize traffic dynamics across multiple observables.

-This paper is organized as follows.
-Sec.~\ref{sec2} presents the studied data set and introduces response functions and associated indicators for congestion.
-Sec.~\ref{sec3} introduces the locations we use to conduct the study.
+The paper is organized as follows.
+Sec.~\ref{sec2} presents the data set studied and introduces response functions and related indicators of congestion.
+Sec.~\ref{sec3} introduces the locations used for the study.
 The results are presented in Sec.~\ref{sec4}.
-Lastly, Sec.~\ref{sec5} briefly summarizes and concludes our results.
+Sec.~\ref{sec5} briefly summarizes and concludes our results.